Noise management in the construction industry

-To achieve better results, noise control aspects should be included in all four stages of any construction project: client's specifications, tenderer's proposal, site planning and construction phase.
+Noise control aspects should be included in all four stages of any construction project: client's specifications, tenderer's proposal, site planning and construction phase.

 Stage 1- Client's specifications

 A client should include noise control requirements for both occupational and environmental noise early in the planning stage for a new project.
 The desired noise control requirements may be included in a client specification list in the tender document.
 This can help to avoid unexpected and often very expensive noise control during the construction phase.
-It allows tenderer's to plan how to overcome noise problems in advance.
+It allows tenderers to plan how to overcome noise problems in advance.

-The client's specifications may include the following categories:
+The client's specifications may include:

-- Specified noise exposure levels during the construction phase, as per legislative requirements or company policy
+- Specified noise exposure levels during the construction phase, as per legislative requirements or company policy.

-- Use of quiet/ silenced equipment
+- Use of quiet/ silenced equipment.

-- Adoption of quiet alternative techniques
+- Adoption of quiet alternative techniques.

-- Use of noise control measures like silencers, barriers, enclosures
+- Use of noise control measures like silencers, barriers, enclosures.

-- Erection of warning signs identifying noise hazard areas
+- Erection of warning signs identifying noise hazard areas.

-- Time restrictions
+- Time restrictions.

-- Provision of personal hearing protectors and training
+- Provision of personal hearing protectors and training.

 Stage 2 - Tenderer's proposal